CollinCypret/Black-Jack-/README.md

 This is a Blackjack game created in C++.

-Type Y or y for to get cards dealt to player in the game and N or n to decline.
+Type Y or y to get cards dealt to player in the game and N or n to decline.

 If the player's (or dealer's) card score goes above 21 then they lose.